-Stroke treatment depends on the type of stroke.
+Stroke Treatment in Singapore: Stroke treatment depends on the type of stroke.
 Medications or surgery to dissolve a clot, stop bleeding, or fix a damaged blood vessel may be used.

 The treatment for a stroke depends on what type of stroke the patient is having.
 Because brain tissue begins to die when it’s deprived of the oxygen and nutrients in blood, and because brain cells that are killed do not grow back, it’s crucial that treatment is initiated as early as possible, to save as much brain as possible.
 However, the doctors do need to invest some time in tests to make sure that you get the right treatment, because the wrong treatment will cause even more damage.

 Some of the treatments that are used for strokes include:

 • Medications that dissolve blood clots

 • Direct removal of a blood clot

 • Surgical repair of a ruptured artery, and/or surgery to drain out blood that has built up inside the head

 • Medications to control blood pressure and swelling of the brain

 • Other medications, such as for blood sugar control and seizure prevention

 Which of these treatments you receive will depend on what type of stroke you had.
 In general, there are two types of strokes.
 Ischemic (iss-KEE-mic) strokes are caused by a blood clot that blocks an artery.
 Hemorrhagic (hem-oh-RAH-jick) strokes are caused by a blood vessel that bursts open.